Health Insurance Portability and Accountability Act (HIPAA)

 All health care organizations are affected.
 This includes all health care providers, even one-physician offices, health plans, employers, public health authorities, life insurers, clearinghouses, billing agencies, information systems vendors, service organizations and universities.

 Broadly and deeply.
 Required compliance responses aren't standard, because organizations aren't.
-For example, an organization with a computer network will be required to implement one or more security authentication access mechanisms—user-based, role-based, and context-based access—depending on its network environment.
+For example, an organization with a computer network is required to implement one or more security authentication access mechanisms—user-based, role-based, and context-based access—depending on its network environment.

 Specifics can, for many of us, cause more confusion than clarity.
 Let's try to make administrative simplification simple!